Onyx-Protocol/Onyx/installer/windows/README.md

 These instructions assume that your PATH includes the wix tools binary.
 My wix tools binary is located at `C:\Program Files (x86)\WiX Toolset v3.10\bin`.

+### Dependencies

+The Postgres Installer can be downloaded from http://www.enterprisedb.com/products-services-training/pgdownload

+The VC++ Redistributable can be downloaded from https://www.microsoft.com/en-us/download/search.aspx?q=redistributable+package&first=11

+Make sure you have the 64-bit versions.
+Chain Core Windows does not support 32-bit.

+### Build

 The chain bundler is capable of building multiple .msi's and .exe's into a single installer .exe.

 First, build the chain core msi.
 To do this, from inside of `installer/windows` run: